nebari-dev/nebari/docs/source/installation/usage.md

 The deployment will use `github-actions` as the continuous integration (CI) provider, automatically provisioning a repository on GitHub under the URL `github.com/quansight/projectname`

-User authentication will be by `auth0`, and an OAuth2 app will be created on Auth0 automatically.
+User authentication will be by `auth0`, and an OAuth 2.0 app will be created on Auth0 automatically.
 There are several flags that allow you to configure the deployment:

 - `aws` indicates that the project will be deployed on the Amazon AWS Cloud provider.
-    + Other providers are: `gcp`, `do` and `azure`.
+    + Optional flags are: `gcp`, `do` and `azure`.
-- `--project`: The name of the project is required to be a string compliant with the Cloud provider recommendations.
-For more details see official Cloud provider docs on naming policies and check the [note below](#project-naming-convention).
+- `--project`: the name of the project is required to be a string compliant with the Cloud provider recommendations.
+For more details see official Cloud provider docs on naming policies and see below on the [project naming convention](#project-naming-convention).
-- `--domain`: Domain for your cluster.
-This pattern is also required if you are setting your own DNS through a provider other than Cloudflare.
+- `--domain`: base domain for your cluster.
+This pattern is also applicable if you are setting your own DNS through a different provider.
+  + `qhub.dev` is the domain registered on CloudFlare.
+If you chose not to use Cloudflare, skip this flag.
-- `--ci-provider`: Specifies what provider to use for CI/CD.
+- `--ci-provider`: specifies what provider to use for CI/CD.
 Currently, supports GitHub Actions, GitLab CI, or none.
-- `--auth-provider`: This will set configuration file to use the specified provider for user authentication.
-The values can be `auth0`, `github`, or `password`.
+- `--auth-provider`: This will set configuration file to use the specified provider for authentication.
-- `--auth-auto-provision`: This will automatically create and configure an application using OAuth, assuming the `--auth-provider` is `auth0` or `github`.
+- `--auth-auto-provision`: This will automatically create and configure an application using OAuth.
 - `--repository`: Repository name that will be used to store the Infrastructure-as-Code on GitHub.
 - `--repository-auto-provision`: Sets the secrets for the GitHub repository used for CI/CD actions.
 - `--ssl-cert-email`: Provide an admin's email address so that LetsEncrypt can generate a real SSL certificate for your site.
 If omitted, the site will use a self-signed cert that may cause problems for some browsers but may be sufficient for testing.